 At the final whistle, coach Jurgen Klinsmann, the German hired to transform the U.S. from mere World Cup participant into a potential power, threw his arms to the sky and roared.

 "The U.S. team always has great spirit," Klinsmann said.
 "I said it to the bench minutes before we’re going to get some chances still.
 So we are still in the game after the equalizer, we just need to kind of push and push and grind it out.
 That’s what they did.
-Here comes a set piece we trained over and over and over that stuff.
-And (Brooks) puts it in, so well deserved."

 The U.S. lost striker Jozy Altidore to strained left hamstring injury in the 21st minute and his status for the rest of the tournament wasn’t immediately known.
 Dempsey had his nose broken with a knee to the face.